 Hardy, Porter is a dark and delicious creation designed to comfort you through the cold and dreary winter.
 Uniquely single-hopped, three additions of Palisade lend a pleasant smoothness to the beer.
 This brew, which is low in bitterness, boasts a variety of malts that add a complex and rounded mouthfeel and also impart hints of sweetness and roastiness.
 This eponymous brew was created by Porter as a pilot batch.
 Greg, head brewer, later adapted and refined it for the brew house.
 Enjoy this beer with Gouda or Emmentaler cheese or a hearty stew.

-This copiously hopped ale imparts a crisp, sweet and spicy aroma.
-Upon first taste, its chocolate and caramel malts stand up to New Zealand’s Southern Cross hops’ piney flavor, making this beer dangerously clean and smooth.
+This ale, copiously dry-hopped, boasts a crisp, sweet, spicy aroma.
+Its chocolate and caramel malts stand up to New Zealand’s Southern Cross hops’ piney flavor, making this beer dangerously clean and smooth.
 It finishes assertively as the high IBU’s become apparent.
 We like it better as it warms and think you should enjoy this burnt garnet colored ale on a cold day with friends, family and a pot of chili or jambalaya.

 We challenged our employees to name this beer.
 While their suggestions were highly entertaining, not a single one was family-friendly.
 As Porter’s young son would say, gesturing quotation marks with his fingers for emphasis, “They were ‘inappropriate’.”
 This straw colored brew is a pre-prohibition style cream ale that uses a solid proportion of flaked corn, as was typical of that time period.
 The malt bill gives off a slight bready aroma and keeps the body light and refreshing for a hot July day.
 An ale-lager-hybrid yeast strain ferments it to a crisp finish, a real thirst-quencher.
 One of our few filtered beers, this one is crystal clear.
 Enjoy it with chicken, Monterey Jack cheese or a salad.